 Dark spots, also known as age spots or hyperpigmentation, are very common and almost always harmless.
 They are caused by an overproduction of melanin or skin pigment.
-The likelihood of getting dark spots tends to increase with age, particularly in those patients who have spent a good amount of time in the sun over the years.
-Dark spots can be unattractive, particularly on the face.
-They can appear almost overnight, and, since they are associated with aging, most people look for ways to erase or minimize their appearance.
+The likelihood of getting dark spots tends to increase with age, particularly in those who have spent a good amount of time in the sun over the years.
+Dark spots can appear almost overnight and, since they are associated with aging, most people look for ways to erase or minimize their appearance.

-While UV light exposure, both from the sun and from artificial light in tanning beds, is a major factor in most cases of dark spots, it's far for the only cause.
-Pregnancy, aging, some diseases like melasma and liver disease, some medications like estrogen therapy and tetracyclines and the presence of pituitary tumors.
+While UV light exposure, both from the sun and from artificial light in tanning beds, is a major factor in most cases of dark spots, it's far from the only cause.
+Other causes include pregnancy, aging, some diseases like melasma and liver disease, some medications like estrogen and tetracyclines, and the presence of pituitary tumors.

 This site offers information designed for educational purposes only.
 The information on this Website is not intended to be comprehensive, nor does it constitute advice or our recommendation in any way.
 We attempt to ensure that the content is current and accurate but we do not guarantee its currency and accuracy.
 You should carry out your own research and/or seek your own advice before acting or relying on any of the information on this Website.